Howland Island: Flora and fauna

-The climate is equatorial, with little rainfall and intense sunshine.
-Temperatures are moderated somewhat by a constant wind from the east.
-The terrain is low-lying and sandy: a coral island surrounded by a narrow fringing reef with a slightly raised central area.
+The climate is equatorial, characterised by intense sunshine and low rainfall, with temperatures moderated by easterly trade winds.
+The terrain is low-lying and sandy, consisting of a coral island surrounded by a narrow fringing reef with a slightly raised central area.
 The highest point is approximately 20 ft above sea level.

 There are no natural fresh water resources.
 The landscape features scattered grasses along with prostrate vines and low-growing pisonia trees and shrubs.
 A 1942 eyewitness description spoke of "a low grove of dead and decaying kou trees" on a very shallow hill at the island's center.
 In 2000, a visitor accompanying a scientific expedition reported seeing "a flat bulldozed plain of coral sand, without a single tree" and some traces of buildings from colonization or World War II building efforts, all wood and stone ruins overgrown by vegetation.

 Howland is primarily a nesting, roosting, and foraging habitat for seabirds, shorebirds, and marine wildlife.
 The island, with its surrounding marine waters, has been recognized as an Important Bird Area (IBA) by BirdLife International because it supports seabird colonies of lesser frigatebirds, masked boobies, red-tailed tropicbirds and sooty terns, as well as serving as a migratory stopover for bristle-thighed curlews.